Hayden Christensen or the return of Darth Vader

 However, that role that should have consecrated his career was the opposite.
 The Star Wars prequel trilogy received poor reviews and little enthusiasm from fans, and so did Hayden, who even received the Razzie award for worst supporting actor in 2002.
 Still, it was clear that he was already. a celebrity.

-“I think I felt like there was something great about ‘Star Wars’ that gave me so many opportunities and gave me a career.
+“I think I felt like there was something great about ‘Star Wars,’ that it gave me so many opportunities and gave me a career.
 But at the same time I was a little sorry… ”he told the Los Angeles Times.

 Later, in the interview with the Los Angeles Times in 2015, he again stressed his need for a break: “If this time was damaging my career, so be it.
 If I can come back later and break through again, maybe I feel like I deserve it, ”he explained.